wgergely/bookmarks/tools/README.md

 ### Application Package

-The script will, by default, place all build artifacts to `C:/build/{ReferencePlatform}-{Version}/dist`.
+The script, by default, places build artifacts to `C:/build/{ReferencePlatform}-{Version}/dist/{Version}`.
-The `dist/python.exe` can be used as a python interpreter for the application in IDEs like PyCharm.
+The `dist/bin/python.exe` is the integrated Python interpreter and `dist/bin/python-with-core.exe` the interpreter with the core python module also loaded.

+### Notes